-The EOC Duty Officer immediately notifies the Director and the Hazardous Materials Coordinator.
+The EOC Duty Officer immediately notifies the Director.
 The Director will determine the appropriate level of activation.
 The EOC may also activate at the discretion of the Director whether a scene request is made or not.
 Agencies are then notified or requested to report to the EOC depending upon the incident level.